eyinlojuoluwa/eyinlojuoluwa.github.io/index.md

 ## About me
 <div align="justify">
 Adekunle earns his Master's degree from the Department of Computer Science and Technology in the school of Information Science and Technology, Zhejiang Sci-Tech University, Hangzhou City, Zhejiang Province, China, under the supervision of Professor Shu Ting.
-He received his BSc(Ed) in Computer Science from Tai Solarin University of Education Ijagun, Ijebu Ode, Nigeria, under Dr Ogunyinka in 2014.
+He received his BSc(Ed) in Computer Science from Tai Solarin University of Education Ijagun, Ijebu Ode, Nigeria, under the supervision of Dr Ogunyinka in 2014.
-He also received NCE Computer Science and Mathematics from Federal College of Education Osiele, Abeokuta, Ogun State, Nigeria.
+He also received Nigerian Certificate in Education, a teacher's training certificate in Computer Science and Mathematics from the Federal College of Education Osiele, Abeokuta, Ogun State, Nigeria.
 He has been a teacher since 2005 and has mentored many students at pre-school, high school, and post-secondary school levels.
 </div>

 ## Research Interest
-Currently, my research area is Software Engineering.
-I am hoping to work on the following in the future:
+Currently, I am researching in a broad area of Software Engineering.
+Similarly, I would be extending my research tentacle to the following fields:
-- Software Engineering
 - Computer Education
+- Data Science Application
+- Deep Learning/Machine Learning Applications
 - Learning Science and Analytics
-- Information and Communication Technology for Development (ICT4D)
 - Social computing
-- Crisis/Pandemic Informatics

 ## Publications